Marais/marais.github.io/evinced/platform_deduplication.md

 ![My SVG Image](/evinced/platform_dedup_worker_flow.svg)

 ## Key design
-The key was prefixed with a tenant Id.
-This gave more locality to the data and help the bloom filters be more efficient.
-On top of this, there is the option to add a prefix bloom filter for iterators.
+The key was prefixed with a tenant ID, which provided better data locality and made the Bloom filters more efficient.
+Additionally, there is an option to add a prefix Bloom filter for iterators, further enhancing performance.

 ### Removing old keys
-Kyes was configured with a TTL
+Kyes was configured with a TTL.

 ## Rebalancing
-If we get to a state that the DB on each partition gets to big, we will need to rebalance.
-This is not something that happened yet or will in near future because I planned the expected traffic by picking enough partitions.
+If the database on each partition grows too large, we will need to rebalance.
+However, this isn't something that has happened yet or is expected to happen in the near future because I accounted for the expected traffic by selecting a sufficient number of partitions.

-But if we need to, we can create a new stateful set with more workers.
-Then stream all the data from a specific time to these workers to build its state.
+If rebalancing becomes necessary, we can create a new stateful set with additional workers.
+We would then stream all the data from a specific point in time to these new workers to build their state.

 The following daigram depicts this process:
 ![My SVG Image](/evinced/platform_dedup_rebalance_flow.svg)